THE BEST VEGAN FOOD IN LONDON (15 AMAZING RESTAURANTS)

 6. Sagar Indian (Covent Garden, Hammersmith, West End, Harrow, Leicester Square)

 While London may be more newly recognized as a vegan hotspot, it’s long been regarded as one of the top cities for Indian food in the world – so we knew we’d have to carve out time for a proper Indian meal while visiting.
-After doing some research, we learned that Sagar gets some of the highest marks for vegan Indian food in London, and the praise is well-deserved.
+After doing some research, we learned that Sagar gets some of the highest marks for vegan-friendly Indian food in London, and the praise is well-deserved.
 We ordered the vegan thali platter which allowed us to sample several of their most popular dishes, included pappadam, channa masala, brinjal bhajii, vegetable korma, sambar, potato palya, suki bhajee, lemon rice, and paratha.
 We also tried the masala dosa, which was incredible.

 7. Daylesford Organic (Brompton Cross, Marylebone, Notting Hill, Pimilco)

 While Daylesford isn’t a fully vegan spot, it’s quite lovely and very worth visiting.
 We checked out their Notting Hill and OG Cotswolds farm locations and were enchanted by both.
-This remarkable brand offers a gourmet market, home goods, a full restaurant, and beyond; it’s one of those places you could spend an entire afternoon, between eating, shopping, and eating some more.
+This remarkable brand offers a gourmet market, home goods, a full restaurant, and beyond; it’s one of those places you could spend an entire afternoon, between eating (that sourdough bread!), shopping, and eating some more.
 At their Notting Hill location, we enjoyed a light breakfast of grilled heritage tomatoes on toast and perhaps the creamiest oatmeal I’d ever tried.
-Later, at their farm in the Costwolds, we devoured the orchard salad with kale, heritage apples, cranberries, spicy glazed pecans, and a sweet apple cider vinaigrette, as well as an incredible butternut squash soup.
+Later, at their farm in the Costwolds, we devoured the orchard salad with kale, heritage apples, cranberries, spicy glazed pecans, and a sweet apple cider vinaigrette, as well as an incredible & savoury butternut squash soup.
 Oh, and their teas are incredible.

 There were a handful of incredible eateries we didn’t make it to on this particular trip – but from what I’ve gathered through extensive research, the below restaurants account for some of the best vegan food in London.